rubenv/pgtest/README.md

 * Tested on Fedora, Ubuntu and Alpine
 * Optimized for in-memory execution, to speed up unit tests
 * Less than 1 second startup / initialization time
+* Automatically drops permissions when testing as root

 ## Usage